exadel-inc/esl/src/modules/esl-share/README.md

  - `ready` - ready state marker
 #### Public API

- - `config` - static method to set config by a config object or a config provider function
+ - `config` - static method to get or update config with a promise of a new config object or using a config provider function
  - `build` - builds content of component

 #### Events